-While we found that this genre of boots performed lower than either Pac boots or insulated winter hiking boots in our tests, we still found ourselves reaching for them often due to their incredible simplicity and convenience.
+While this genre of boots performs lower than either Pac boots or insulated winter hiking boots in our tests, we still find ourselves reaching for them often due to their incredible simplicity and convenience.
 We tested these boots in high, cold mountain towns in the winter, where little outside chores such as running to the post office, getting firewood from the pile, and shoveling snow are frequent occurrences.
 In this world, a convenient boot is very much appreciated.